 Some things to consider before buying:

 a) Which study package best fits your learning style?
-If you know that video instruction isn’t for you and you’re someone who likes self-study, then you’ll want to look at an option like the Wiley CPAexcel Self-Study pack, which is barebones, but has books, notes, and multiple choice questions.
+If you know that you need extra support and you’re someone who likes to study with a variety of formats, then you’ll want to look at an option like the Wiley CPA Platinum Course, which comes with everything you need to pass the first time, including lecture videos, expert support, and more practice questions than any other provider.

 b) Do you actually like the instructors?
 Keep in mind that you’re going to be spending a ton of time with these people.
 If the course instructors and their mannerisms drive you nuts – you should know that ahead of time!
 Whenever I hear about someone complaining about an instructor speaking too fast and acting crazy or too slow and putting them to sleep, I don’t have a lot of sympathy because it’s up to the candidate to try before they buy.